What are QTL/GWAS?

 at the 13th North American Colloquium on Animal Cytogenetics & Gene Mapping

 annual Plant and Animal Genome (PAG) conferences in

 A number of papers by Hu et al. published on Mammalian Genome

 Nucleic Acids Research

-and a full lecture paper published on the World Congress of Genetics Applied to
+and full papers published on the World Congress of Genetics Applied to Livestock

-representing milestones in the course of the QTLdb development.
+representing the milestones in the course of the

 What are the main differences between QTL and association mapping?